CryHavok01/CryHavok01.github.io/index.md

 I don't like it, but I don't know how to get rid of it

-Click[HERE](https://cryhavok01.github.io/Site.html) to go to the real site.
+Click [HERE](https://cryhavok01.github.io/Site.html) to go to the real site.